IVSoftware/datagridview-interactions/README.md

-Lacking specifics, here is a general example of adding a row to a second `DataGridView` when selected in the first.
-I hope this helps get you started working with DGV.
+Lacking specifics, here is a general example of how to populate the "presented lessons" `DataGridView` and adding/removing a row in the "selected lessons" DGV when selected in the first.
+At least now you will have a starting point to experiment with.

 [![screenshot][1]][1]